 Josh has worked in the Education Sector for 16 years, focussed on skills, qualifications, and quality assurance issues in the schooling and tertiary sectors.
 Prior to rejoining the ITF he was Senior Policy Manager in Tertiary Policy at the Ministry of Education, leading policy for vocational and foundational education, and secondary-tertiary transitions.

 Josh was programme manager for the implementation of Youth Guarantee initiatives, and led the development of Vocational Pathways, recognised as an example of successful government and industry partnerships.

 He was Principal Policy Advisor at the Industry Training Federation, a Senior Policy Analyst at NZQA, and Private Secretary to three Ministers of Education.

 Josh holds a Bachelor of Arts (Humanities) degree from Massey University.

 You can contact Josh on:

 As Principal Advocacy Advisor at the ITF, Adrienne’s role is to advocate for the interests of the industry training sector and ITOs by providing advice on policy and sector performance issues.
 She has an Honours degree in English Literature and a Tohu Maoritanga from Victoria University in Wellington.
 Adrienne started her career as an analyst for NZQA before moving into qualification development and managerial roles within a number of ITOs.
 She lives in Nelson with her husband Garth and her two children George and Grace.

 Natalie Pene, Office Manager

-Natalie is new to the ITF and has taken up the role of Office Manager.
-As well as assisting the Chief Executive, she also looks after the day-to-day running of the office.
+Natalie is the Industry Training Federation's Office Manager who also has the pleasure of being Executive Assistant to the Chief Executive.
 Natalie works Monday to Thursday allowing three days to be spent with her wonderful young son, Thyme.

 You can contact Natalie on: